jjgrainger/PostTypes/docs/post-types/Add-taxonomies.md

 // Add the genre taxonomy to the book post type
 $books->taxonomy('genre');

-// Add the cefault category taxonomy
+// Add the default category taxonomy
 $books->taxonomy('category');

 // Register the post type to WordPress